 The Emerald Pools Trail is one of the oldest parts of the park, dating back to 1932.
 In fact, this trail is one of the few early ones that predate the Civilian Conservation Corps, a Depression-era jobs program that was responsible for building much of Zion National Park’s infrastructure.
 It quickly became one of the park’s most popular attractions and was added to the National Register of Historic Places in 1987.
 In 2010, nine consecutive days of rain led to an enormous mudslide that damaged much of the trail, forcing its closure.
 It took ten years for the trail to finally reopen in September 2020.

-The Emerald Pools are just one of the stops on our own Zion National Park Self-Guided Driving Tour, available now through the Action Tour Guide app on both iOS and Android devices.
+The Emerald Pools are just one of the stops on our own Zion National Park Self-Guided Driving Tour.
 The tour features 55 audio stories throughout the park, including the Emerald Pools, the Narrows, and plenty more on the history and natural wildlife of Zion.